wiktoriakeller/playmate-social/README.md

 ## Social app

+Setup of social application with and without Compose.

+### With Docker Compose

 Create `.env` file in the `src` folder, it should contain the following variables:

 - `SA_PASSWORD` - password to the database,